Prateek-Kaizoku/pdf-comment-gen/readme.md

 - `pdfjs-dist`: For reading and extracting annotations from PDFs.
 - `pdf-lib`: For appending annotations to a PDF.

-To install all the required dependencies, run:
+To install all the required dependencies, run the following:

 ```bash
 npm install